-International students with a secondary education (French Baccalauréat or foreign equivalent) can apply to the Sciences Po Undergraduate College for the 2018 intake.
-To help you with your application, the Sciences Po Admissions team has selected some of the most frequently asked questions from international undergraduate applicants.
-You will find the answers below.
+The Sciences Po Undergraduate College is now accepting applications from international students for the 2019 intake.
+To help you with your application, our admissions team has selected some of the most frequently asked questions from prospective international undergraduates.

-What are the essential points to be included in the personal statement for an undergraduate degree?
+What are the essential points to include in the personal statement for an undergraduate degree?

-For the personal statement, the admissions team is ultimately interested in why you want to study at come to Sciences Po and what you think you could contribute to the university.
-The personal statement is an opportunity to present your skills, but the most important thing is to let us get a feel for your personality.
-Sciences Po is looking for students who are enthusiastic, curious and committed.
+For the personal statement, our admissions team is ultimately interested in why you want to study at Sciences Po and what you think you could contribute to the university.
+The personal statement is an opportunity to present your skills, but the most important thing is to give us a feel for your personality.
+Sciences Po is looking for students who are motivated, intellectually curious, and committed to their studies.

-Do I have to have the qualifications in my application translated?
+Do I have to get the qualifications in my application translated?

 Copies of your transcripts and qualifications must be uploaded to your personal admissions space in their original language.
 If necessary, you may be asked for an official French or English translation of these documents.
 The Menton and Le Havre campuses require a French or English translation of your documents if they are in any other language.